Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Introduction

 \subsection{Connection with harmonic map theory}

-Bethuel, Br\'ezis and Coron \cite{BeBrCo90} (see also \cite{GiMoSo98II}) also derived a relaxed energy to treat a problem of lack of compactness in the theory of harmonic maps between manifolds.
-The alternative expression for the energy that we obtain, when evaluated at the map by Conti \& De Lellis (which seems to represent generically one of the two types of singularities that can appear, the other type corresponding to Cantor parts in the inverse), gives exactly the same expression as the relaxed energy in the context of harmonic maps.

-In a forthcoming article we will construct a recovery sequence for the map by Conti \& De Lellis showing that, at least in that (generic) pathological deformation, the lower bound we obtained coincides with the relaxed energy.
-Also, under the additional assumption $\mathcal E(\vec u)<\infty$ for the surface energy functional defined in Section \ref{se:surface_energy}, we will prove that for any weak limit of regular maps there exist a countable family of points \(\vec \xi_i, \vec \xi_i'\) lying on the axis of symmetry and a countable family of sets of finite perimeter whose reduced boundaries \(\Gamma_i\) satisfy

-The right-hand side of the latter expression is the analogue of the ``length of minimal connection", introduced in \cite{BrCoLi86}, connecting singularities of harmonic maps.
-Besides, the supplementary term in the harmonic maps relaxed energy can be expressed in terms of this length of minimal connection in the case where the map considered has a finite number of singularities.
-Furthermore, we are also able to express our candidate for the relaxed energy in the framework of Cartesian currents.
-The expression we find is also analogous to the relaxed energy for harmonic maps in this framework.
-This reveals a strong connection between the problem of minimizing the neo-Hookean energy and finding a smooth minimizing harmonic maps from \(\mathbb{B}^3\) into \(\mathbb{S}^2\) with a smooth boundary data with zero degree.
-This problem was raised by Hardt and Lin in \cite{Hardt_Lin_1986} and is still open nowadays.
-For the study of partial regularity and prescribed singularities problem for harmonic maps from \(\mathbb{B}^3\) to \(\mathbb{S}^2\) in the axially symmetric setting we refer to \cite{Hardt_Lin_Poon_1992} and \cite{Martinazzi_2011}.
+Bethuel, Brezis and Coron \cite{BeBrCo90} (see also \cite{GiMoSo98II}) also derived a relaxed energy to treat a problem of lack of compactness in the theory of harmonic maps from a \(3D\) domain with values into \(\mathbb{S}^2\).
+The expression \eqref{eq:bubble} shows that the energy we obtain and the relaxed energy in the context of harmonic maps are very similar.
+In particular, the right-hand side of \eqref{multi dipoles} is the analogue of the `length of minimal connection', introduced in \cite{BrCoLi86}, connecting singularities of harmonic maps.
+Besides, the supplementary term in the harmonic map relaxed energy can be expressed in terms of this length of minimal connection in the case where the map has a finite number of singularities.
+This reveals a strong connection between the problem of minimizing the neo-Hookean energy and finding a smooth minimizing harmonic map from \(\mathbb{B}^3\) into \(\mathbb{S}^2\) with a smooth boundary data with zero degree.
+This problem was raised by Hardt and Lin in \cite{Hardt_Lin_1986} and is still open.
+For the study of partial regularity and prescribed singularities problem for harmonic maps from \(\mathbb{B}^3\) to \(\mathbb{S}^2\) in the axisymmetric setting we refer to \cite{Hardt_Lin_Poon_1992} and \cite{Martinazzi_2011}.